Early impressions of all 32 NFL first-round picks

 No. 5: Denver Broncos

 OLB Bradley Chubb.
-With his athleticism and work ethic, Chubb has already impressed the Broncos, who scuttled a planned draft-day trade to move down in the first round when Chubb was unexpectedly available to them at No. 5.
+With his athleticism and work ethic, Chubb already has impressed the Broncos, who scuttled a planned draft-day trade to move down in the first round when Chubb was unexpectedly available to them at No. 5.
 As nose tackle Domata Peko, a 13-year veteran, put it: "He reminds me of Von [Miller] a lot.
 He's quick, he's strong and he can get to the passer.
 He's disruptive and he's willing to learn.
 He's always talking to Von and asking, 'Hey, what can I do?'
 That's good to see out of a rookie."
 Status: Right on track. -- Jeff Legwold

 No. 6: Indianapolis Colts